Symmetry deduction from spectral fluctuations in complex quantum systems

-Beginning with Wigner's surmise \cite{mehta2004} in the context of nuclear spectra, the present consensus is that spectral fluctuations of complex quantum systems, in suitable limit, display level repulsion consistent with that of an appropriately chosen ensemble of random matrices.
-For the special case of quantum chaotic systems, the Bohigas-Giannoni-Schmidt conjecture encapsulates this connection \cite{bgs}.
+Beginning with the Wigner surmise \cite{mehta2004} in the context of nuclear spectra, the present consensus is that the spectral fluctuations of complex quantum systems, in suitable limit, display level repulsion consistent with that of an appropriately chosen ensemble of random matrices.
+For the special case of quantum chaotic systems, the Bohigas-Giannoni-Schmidt (BGS) conjecture encapsulates this connection between the spectra from physical systems and random matrices \cite{bgs}.
 This has been amply verified in experiments \cite{bgs_exp}, simulations \cite{bgs_sim} and derives some theoretical support based on semiclassical techniques \cite{semiclass}.

-Discrete symmetries of the system, i.e, invariance of the potential under parity, reflection, rotations, are crucial in realizing this connection between spectral fluctuations and dynamical phases.
-In the presence of symmetries, the Hilbert space of the system splits into invariant subspaces or the Hamiltonian matrix $H$ becomes block diagonal, {\it i.e.}, $H = H_1 \oplus H_2 \oplus \dots H_m$, with each block $H_i, i=1,2 ...m$ characterized by good quantum numbers corresponding to the respective symmetries \cite{stockmann}.
-To compute any measure of spectral fluctuation, all the discrete levels must be drawn from the same subspace.

-If symmetries are ignored and levels from different blocks are superposed, the genuine correlation between levels (that might have produced level repulsion) is masked by near-degeneracies resulting in level clustering.
-This is misleading since this is also a spectral signature of integrable systems \cite{berry-tabor}.
+Discrete symmetries of the system, {\it i.e.}, invariance of the potential under parity, reflection, rotation, are crucial in realizing this connection between spectral fluctuations and dynamical phases.
+In the presence of symmetries, the Hilbert space of the system splits into invariant subspaces or the Hamiltonian matrix $\mathcal{H}$ becomes block diagonal, {\it i.e.}, $\mathcal{H} = \mathcal{H}_1 \oplus \mathcal{H}_2 \oplus \dots \mathcal{H}_m$, with each block $\mathcal{H}_i, i=1,2 ...m$ characterized by good quantum numbers corresponding to the respective symmetries \cite{stockmann}.
+This is schematically shown for chaotic billiards, with $m=4$ symmetry sectors, in Fig. \ref{schematic}.
+To compute any measure of spectral fluctuation, all the discrete levels must be drawn from the same subspace (shown as blocks in Fig. \ref{schematic}(a)).
+If symmetries are ignored and levels from different blocks are superposed, as depicted in Fig. \ref{schematic}(c), the genuine correlation between levels (that should have produced level repulsion) is masked by near-degeneracies resulting in level clustering.
+This effect becomes even more dominant as the number of superposed spectra $m$ increases.
+This is misleading since level clustering is also a spectral signature of integrable systems \cite{berry-tabor}.